imjoseangel/microservice-arquitecture/README.md

 - Review if Windows support is needed.
 - Best Practices Documentation.
-- Clear Understanding about The Company Way of Working.
+- Clear Understanding about The Team Way of Working.
-- Clear Design Documentation and Approvals before starting the implementation.
+- Design Documentation Approvals before starting the implementation.

 #### Financial